ftldb/ftldb/README.md

 Do the following:

   1. Download and unpack the source archive or clone from the GitHub repository.
-  2. Open the `src/test/ftl/dbconn.config.ftl` file and set valid JDBC connection parameters for the client-side tests.
+  2. Open the `ftldb/src/test/config/dbconn.config.ftl` file and set valid JDBC connection parameters for the client-side tests.
   3. Run in the command line from the base project directory:
      `mvn clean package` or `mvn clean package -Dmaven.test.skip=true`
      if you don't have an Oracle instance available.
-  4. Check the `target` directory for the installation files.
+  4. Check the `ftldb-ora/target` directory for the installation files.

 > **Notice**: The client-side tests are also a good source of usage examples.